-MACROINVERTEBRATE COMMUNITY ANALYSIS
+5.1 MACROINVERTEBRATE COMMUNITY ANALYSIS

 Modified metrics set forth in Rapid Bioassessment Protocols for Use in Stream and Rivers (Plafkin et al. 1989) are used in analysis of macroinvertebrate community samples.
-Each site will have a Rapid Bioassessment score derived from a multi-metric analysis, which includes: 1) taxa richness, 2) Ephemeroptera-Plecoptera-Trichoptera Index (EPT Index), 3) Hilsenhoff Biotic Index (HBI), 4) percent contribution of dominant taxa 5) community loss index, 6) ratio of EPT to Chironomid taxa, and 7) ratio of scrapers to filter-collectors.
-See Arkansas's Water Quality and Compliance Monitoring Quality Assurance Project Plan (ADEQ 2016) at the DEQ website: http://adeq.state.ar.us for more information.
+Each site will have a Rapid Bioassessment score derived from a multi-metric analysis, which includes: 1) taxa richness, 2) Ephemeroptera-Plecoptera-Trichoptera Index (EPT Index), 3) Hilsenhoff Biotic Index (HBI), 4) percent contribution of dominant taxa, 5) ratio of EPT to Chironomid taxa, and 6) ratio of scrapers to filter-collectors.
+See Arkansas's Water Quality and Compliance Monitoring Quality Assurance Project Plan (ADEQ 20210) at the DEQ website: http://adeq.state.ar.us for more information.
 DEQ's metric modification or deviation from Plafkin et al. (1989) includes removal of the ratio of shedders to total taxa metrics.
 DEQ field sampling methodologies do not include the collection of coarse particulate organic matter (CPOM) (i.e. leaf packs) to evaluate macroinvertebrate communities.
 Collection of CPOM is required to calculate the ratio of shredders to total taxa.

-Macroinvertebrate community analysis is as follows: using raw data, calculate all seven metric values (Table 5) for each study site and reference site.
+Macroinvertebrate community analysis is as follows: using raw data, calculate all six metric values (Table 4) for each study site and reference site.
 Instructions for these calculations are found in Plafkin et al. (1989).
-Metric values from each study site are compared to metric values from a reference site for five of the seven metrics to calculate a percent comparison to reference value.
-Community loss index is already a comparison of study site to reference so there is no need for additional comparison in this step.
+Metric values from each study site are compared to metric values from a reference site for five of the six metrics to calculate a percent comparison to reference value.
 Percent contribution of dominant taxa is not a comparison to reference value, but rather actual percent contribution for the given site.
-Using the percent comparison to reference values for all seven metrics, a bioassessment score (6, 4, 2, or 0) is assigned for each metric (Table 4).
+Using the percent comparison to reference values for all six metrics, a bioassessment score (6, 4, 2, or 0) is assigned for each metric (Table 4).
 Bioassessment scores for each metric per site (study and reference) are summed to create a single biological condition score for that site.
 The ratio of scores between the sample site to reference site provides the percent comparable estimate for each study site (Table 5).
 The percent comparable estimate score is then used to determine attainment status of "support" or "non-support" (Table 5).
-See Figures 1 and 2 below for an overview on how aquatic life designated use is determined.